NEWS UPDATE: Temporary Injunction on the “Ban of Smokable hemp” appears to be in force until the trial that is set for February 2021.

 Thank you for your support and buy local.
 Even if that means we have to ship it from Colorado.

 In May, TCC posted that the Texas Hemp Growers Association has already funded to start a lawsuit against the agency.
 THGA asserts that the smokable hemp retail ban is unconstitutional.
-We can expect to hear more about this as the date the regulation goes into effect, August 2, 2020, approaches.
+We can expect to hear more about this early 2021.